 The largest ISPs and webmail providers recommend that you build up a sending reputation on any new IP address by slowly and methodically sending in small volumes, then gradually increasing your volume of desirable mail to their users.
 This sending reputation is referred to as the warming or ramping up of your new IP address.

 The goal is to build up approximately 30 days of desirable sending history and data so that ISPs have an idea of the mail coming from your new IP address.
 The ramp-up period can take longer than 30 days for some senders and a shorter time for others.
 Factors such as your overall list size, list quality, and subscriber engagement can influence the amount of time it takes for your IP address to be fully ramped up.
+Highbridge has launched IP Warm, a service that automates and optimizes your campaign lists and schedules to minimize any risks associated with migrating to a new IP Address.

 Marketing Cloud recommends that you focus on sending to your most active and engaged subscribers during this critical period since it can be the initial basis for the ISPs to determine your sender IP addresses sending reputation.
-Ramp up involves sending a limited number of messages per IP per day, so it may be necessary to further adjust your current sending practices as part of the process.
+Ramp-up involves sending a limited number of messages per IP per day, so it may be necessary to further adjust your current sending practices as part of the process.

-If you have questions or need assistance in implementing inbox monitoring or need help in configuring your Sender Authentication Package, we can work with your Salesforce representative and get you fully configured, warmed up, and sending mails!
+If you have questions or need assistance in implementing inbox monitoring or need help in configuring your Sender Authentication Package, we can work with your Salesforce representative and get you fully configured, warmed up, and sending emails!